Remembering the Sweeper position

-Back in the day, there weren't many flair players.
+Back in the day, there were not many flair players.
 Football teams used to set up not to lose games instead of trying to win.
 Defence was what it was all about.
 Some coaches who wanted to be different decided to take a chance.

 They kept the idea of defending first but realised that they could have an advantage in attack too.
 This is where the 'sweeper' came into play.
 The player would defend when needed, then join the attack as the team moved forward.

 Sometimes they would even bring the ball out themselves.
-This was an era where forwards didn't really close down the way they do like team's playing the 'Geggenpress'.
+This was an era where forwards did not really close down the way they do, like team's playing the 'Geggenpress'.